-123 Section 4.2.1.1, Chapter 4, Volume 4 of the 2006 IPCC Guidelines
+120 Section 4.2.1.1, Chapter 4, Volume 4 of the 2006 IPCC Guidelines

-D) and 4 (FM) (cf. Figure 2.8.2).
-124 In the Kyoto Protocol accounting framework, activities on lands which are not considered to be forests (see Section 1.2) and which could provide industrial roundwood to the markets (e.g. short-rotation plantations), could possibly be accounted for under the activity Cropland Management125 (e.g. as perennial crops including trees, see Section 2.9).
+- short-rotation plantations), could possibly be accounted for under the activity Cropland Management122 (e.g. as perennial crops including trees, see Section 2.9).
 Following the guidance given in Sections 2.9.1 and 2.9.2 countries are encouraged to provide information on how lands that could potentially be the source of industrial roundwood have been included in their accounting.
 This is relevant also for forest lands which are not subject to FM, depending on the countries' interpretation of FM (see Section 2.7.1).
-It is thus good practice to ensure that no significant amounts of biomass not originating from forests-related activities have been used as feedstock for the production of the HWP default commodities, and explain how this has been achieved.

-Countries that apply the stock-difference method to estimate forest carbon stock changes as outlined in Section 2.3.3 may need to collect additional data for estimating harvest fractions associated with the particular activity j related to forests under Article 3, paragraphs 3 and 4 to apply Equation 2.8.3.
-When countries cannot track the harvested wood by the land of origin (FM, AR, D, or from treed lands, cf. Figure 2.8.4) and by different uses of wood (i.e. industrial roundwood, fuelwood), the following good practice applies:

-For deforested lands, the starting information is the standing volume of tree before the deforestation event, which corresponds to the total harvest (i.e. fellings).
-The following steps apply:

-STEP 1: Disaggregate the harvest into roundwood and slash by one of the following methods.
+It is thus good practice to ensure that no significant amounts of biomass not originating from forests-related activities have been used as feedstock for - Countries that apply the stock-difference method to estimate forest carbon stock changes as outlined in Section 2.3.3 may need to collect additional data for estimating harvest fractions associated with the particular activity j related to forests under Article 3, paragraphs 3 and 4 to apply Equation 2.8.3.
+When countries cannot track the harvested wood by the land of origin (FM, AR, D, or from treed lands, cf. Figure 2.8.4) and by different uses of - 5110 wood (i.e. industrial roundwood, fuelwood), the following good practice applies: - For deforested lands, the starting information is the standing volume of tree before the deforestation event, which corresponds to the total harvest (i.e. fellings).
+The following steps apply: - 5113 STEP 1: Disaggregate the harvest into roundwood and slash by one of the following methods.